annajomuhich/co-transcriptome/README.md

 ## Step 7c: ext_PCC.R

 Extracts PCC values for genes within a network/cluster.
 Can input a single file with multiple clusters, differentiated by 'Cluster' column.
+However can only deal with one mr2mods /expr.mr/ output at a time, so need to run different hosts separately.
 Extracted PCCs can be used for drawing/visualizing networks.

 input:
 - clusters file (.csv containing select networks you want PCCs for)